justfalter/align/README.md

 [Bioinformatics](http://en.wikipedia.org/wiki/Bioinformatics), and allow for an efficient mechanisms for aligning protein and nucleotide sequences.

+The goal of this library is to provide implementations of algorithms in a way that they might be used to align anything from simple strings to complicated objects.
+As time goes on, I'll be sure to make an effort to provide examples of how this may be done.

 ## Contributing to align

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet